Not my nose!

 A week later, I went back to have the stitches removed.
 When I let the nurse know I was incredibly squeamish, she told me I probably shouldn't look at my nose right now.
 (Yikes, that didn't sound good!)
 But there was some happy news: After asking if I could do anything to help heal, I was advised to eat protein and greens.
 Now, I may be a novice when it comes to caring for wounds, but I'm an expert when it comes to downing a green smoothie!

 When the stitches were removed, I only had to wash the area and keep it moisturized and covered.
-And after a week, I was able to use the ScarAway sheets recommended by my surgeon.
+And after a week, I could use the ScarAway sheets recommended by my surgeon.
 (These are made from silicone which helps soften and flatten scars.)
 ScarAway was a game-changer for me; they were easy to apply and remove, and best of all, I no longer had to have a massive gauze pad taped to my face!
 You can find ScarAway at most drugstores or online here.

 After much research, I started taking a supplement called Polypodium leucotomos.
 Peer-reviewed studies show that Polypodium can help prevent skin cell abnormalities caused by UV radiation.
 An article from The Journal of Clinical and Aesthetic Dermatology states the following: